The position, rotation, and scale of a

 Quite often not all transform values of a GameObject need to be synchronized over the network.
 For instance if the scale of the GameObject never changes it can be deactivated in the

 syncing scale row in the inspector.
-Currently deactivating synchronization only saves on CPU costs but in the future it will also reduce the bandwidth used by NetworkTransform`.
+Deactivating synchronization only saves on CPU costs but in the future it will also reduce the bandwidth used by NetworkTransform`.

-The threshold values can be used to set a minimum threshold value.
-Whether to properly scale to your project's world unit scale or to reduce the frequency of synchronization updates, changes below threshold values will not be synchronized.
-For example, if your NetworkTransform has Interpolate enabled you might find that you can lower your position threshold resolution (i.e. position threshold value increased) without impacting the "smoothness" of an object's motion.
-Increasing the threshold value (lowering the resolution of synchronization updates) will reduce the frequency of when the object's position is synchronized which translates to reducing bandwidth consumption.
+You can use the threshold values to set a minimum threshold value.
+Whether to scale to your project's world unit scale or to reduce the frequency of synchronization updateSs, changes below threshold values won't synchronize.
+For example, if your NetworkTransform has Interpolate enabled you might find that you can lower your position threshold resolution (position threshold value increased) without impacting the "smoothness" of an object's motion.
+Increasing the threshold value (lowering the resolution of synchronization updates) reduces the frequency of when the object's position synchronize (which translates to reducing bandwidth consumption).

-Many small changes below the threshold will still result in a synchronization of the values as soon as all the accumulative changes cross the threshold.
+The small changes below the threshold still result in a synchronization of the values as soon as all the accumulative changes cross the threshold.

 NetworkTransform synchronizes the transform of an object in world space.
 The

-In Local Space configuration option allows to switch to synchronizing the transform in local space instead.
+In Local Space configuration option allows you to change to synchronizing the transform in local space instead.

-local space can improve the synchronization of the transform when the object gets re-parented because the re-parenting will not change the
+local space can improve the synchronization of the transform when the object gets re-parented because the re-parenting won't change the

-local space transform of the object but would modify the
+local space transform of the object but does change the

 global space position.

-NetworkTransform smoothly interpolates incoming changes to position, rotation and scale.
-In addition interpolation buffers the incoming data with a slight delay and applies additional smoothing to the values.
+NetworkTransform interpolates incoming changes to position, rotation, and scale.
+In addition interpolation buffers, the incoming data with a slight delay and applies extra smoothing to the values.
 All these factors combined result in a much smoother transform synchronization.

-Interpolate is disabled changes to the transform are applied immediately resulting in a less smooth position and more jitter.
+Interpolate disabled, changes to the transform apply immediately, resulting in a less smooth position and more jitter.

-NetworkTransform always synchronizes positions from the server to the clients and position changes on the clients are not allowed.
+NetworkTransform always synchronizes positions from the server to the clients and position changes on the clients aren't allowed.
 Netcode for GameObjects comes with a sample containing a

 ClientNetworkTransform.
 This transform synchronizes the position of the owner client to the server and all other client allowing for client authoritative gameplay.